rfennell/AzurePipelines/Extensions/BuildUpdating/readme.md

 * Select only the primary build associated with the release (default)
 * All the build artifacts associated with the release
+* A comma separated list of build artifacts

+There is also an advanced option
 * (Advanced) Use use build agents default credentials as opposed to agent token - usually only every needed for TFS usage

 ### Update Build Variable Task